dfelinto/blender-manual/manual/editors/3dview/navigate/walk_fly.rst

    * - :kbd:`Alt`
      - Precision (slow the momentum).
    * - :kbd:`Ctrl`
-     - Disable rotation -- while held, the view rotation doesn't influence the flight direction, this allows you to fly past an object, keeping it centered in the view, even as you fly away from it.
+     - Disable rotation -- while held, the view rotation doesn't influence the flight direction.
+       This allows you to fly past an object, keeping it centered in the view, even as you fly away from it.